StanGirard/Primates-Jekyll/help/howto.md

 Once your article is done, make a pull request to merge your project with the main repo.
 If you've followed all the guidelines the article should be accepted within a day.

+At anytime you can see the changes to your article on the `http://<yourGithubUsername>.github.io/Primates`

 Good luck !